National Film Award for Best Actress in a Leading Role

 The first recipient was Nargis Dutt from Hindi cinema, who was honoured at the 15th National Film Awards (1967) for her performance in Raat Aur Din.
-The actress who won the most Rajat Kamal awards is Shabana Azmi with five wins, followed by Sharada and Kangana Ranaut with three wins.
+The actress who won the most Rajat Kamal awards is Shabana Azmi with five wins, followed by Kangana Ranaut with four wins and Sharada with three wins.
 As of 2021, four actresses—Smita Patil, Archana, Shobana, and Tabu who have won the award two times.
 Sharada, Archana and Shobana are the only three actresses to get the award for performing in two different languages.
 Sharada was bestowed with the awards for her performances in two Malayalam films: Thulabharam and Swayamvaram in 1968 and 1972 respectively, and in 1978 for the Telugu film Nimajjanam.
 Archana was first honoured in 1987 for the Tamil film Veedu and was awarded for the second time in 1988 for the Telugu film Daasi.
 Shobana received her first award for the Malayalam film Manichitrathazhu in 1993, and her second for the English film Mitr, My Friend in 2001.
 As of 2020, the late Monisha Unni remains the youngest recipient of the honour; she was awarded for the Malayalam film Nakhakshathangal in 1986 when she was 16.
 Indrani Haldar and Rituparna Sengupta are the only two actresses to be honoured for the same film—Dahan.
 Kangana Ranaut is the only actress to be honoured for her performance in two different films (Manikarnika: The Queen of Jhansi and Panga) in the same year.
 Sridevi is the only actress who was honoured posthumously for her performance in Mom (2017).
-The most recent recipient is Rani Mukerji, who was honoured at the 71st National Film Awards for her performance in the 2023 Hindi film Mrs. Chatterjee vs Norway.
+The most recent recipient is Yami Gautam, for her performance in the 2024 Hindi film Article 370.